9 Low-Stress Jobs That Pay Well

 Chemical Engineer

 This will depend somewhat on the person - different people have unique stress and anxiety triggers, and the only way to identify those is through good old-fashioned self-awareness.
-I generally think of a low-stress job as one that has relaxed or long-term deadlines, a relatively independent and autonomous work environment, and little to no responsibility to determine or meet client expectations.
+I generally think of a low-stress job as one with relaxed or long-term deadlines, a relatively independent and autonomous work environment, and little to no responsibility for determining or meeting client expectations.

 By those standards, I would put chemical engineers among the least-stressed professionals.
 They're more likely to work in behind-the-scenes laboratory settings on the R&D side of companies, which is important and valuable work but often has less expectation for a fast turnaround than other roles in these organizations.
-Regarding the pay, the median salary for chemical engineers is around $100,000 and can often be much higher.
+Regarding pay, the median salary for chemical engineers is around $100,000, and it can often be much higher.

 - Jon Hill, Chairman & CEO, The Energists